 When the frets are called by number, press in the corresponding fret space.
 If you’re told to press the 3rd fret, press in the 3rd fret space from the nut (the little piece with slots at the end of the fretboard that holds the strings).

-You can pick one note at a time to play melodies or play multiple strings at once to strum a chord.
+You can pick one note at a time with your thumb to play melodies or strum multiple strings at once with your index finger or thumb to create a chord.

 Playing a chord

-To play a chord on your ukulele, your left hand is going to hold down a combination of frets or open strings and the right hand is going to brush down through all the strings to sound them.
+To play a chord on your ukulele, your left hand fingers are going to hold down a combination of frets and the right hand fingers are going to brush down through all the strings to sound them.

 Let’s start with a one finger chord called C7.
-To play it, place your index finger on the first fret of the bottom string.
+To play it, place your index finger on the 1st fret of the bottom, A-string.

-Now, while holding your index finger in place, brush your thumb down the strings repeatedly.
+Now, while holding the C7 in place with your left hand, brush the thumb of your right hand down the strings repeatedly.
 Here are some tips for the thumb brush style:

 Once you’ve got the proper motion, try to get a steady beat going.
 If you can count “1…2…3…4…” evenly and strum down on each number, you’ll be in good shape.

-To play a song, we’ll need another chord so that we can rock back and forth between them.
+To play a song, we’ll need another chord so that we can rock back and forth between them – an F chord!
+It looks like this:

-To play it on your ukulele, hop your index finger up one string towards the ceiling from C7.
-This will move it to the 1st fret of the second string from the bottom.
+To play F on your ukulele, hop your index finger up one string towards the ceiling from C7.
+This will move it to the 1st fret of the second string from the bottom (the E-string).

 The four vertical lines are the strings, the horizontal lines are the frets.
 A dot shows where you put your finger.